yonigibbs/elm-i18next-gen/README.md

 ### Adding to a project already using `elm-i18next`
-If you are already using `elm-i18next`, you can integrate `elm-i18next-gen` into your project quite easily.
+If you are already using `elm-i18next` you can integrate `elm-i18next-gen` into your project quite easily.
 Install it as per the [installation instructions](#installation), and run it as explained in the last point above.
 You can now import the generated `Translations.elm` module into your code and start using it instead of calling the existing functions from `elm-i18next`.
-You can either leave existing code as it is, or migrate it to use the generated code: using the the generated functions alongside the existing `elm-i18next` functions is fine.
+You can either leave existing code as it is, or migrate it to use the new generated code: using the the generated functions alongside the existing `elm-i18next` functions is fine.

-The one point to note is that the generated module is called `Translations`, but there's already a module in `elm-i8next` of the same name.
+One point to note is that the generated module is called `Translations`, but there's already a module in `elm-i8next` of the same name.
 So when importing you'll need to use fully qualified imports or an alias to distinguish between the two.

 ## Motivation